Creating A To Do List In WordPress

 Text in Emails Sent to User

-Add the body of the email message that will be sent out automatically to users when a new item has been assigned to your to-do list.
+In this field, enter the body of the email message that will be sent out automatically to users when a new item has been assigned to your to-do list.

 To-Do List Advanced Settings > Database Cleanup

-This function is useful if, for example, you notice that todo items you have deleted are still showing up on your site.
+This function is useful if, for example, you notice that todo items you have previously deleted are still showing up on your site.

-You can perform the following tasks in this section:
+The following tasks can be performed in this section:

-- Delete Tables – Delete any custom database tables that you no longer use.
+- Delete Tables – Remove custom database tables that you are no longer using.

-- Delete All To-Do Items – Erase all of your to-do items.
+- Delete All To-Do Items – Delete all to-do items.

 User Permissions

-This section lets you configure user permissions and capabilities for Group or Master List types …
+In this area you can configure user permissions and capabilities for Group or Master List types …

-The default general capabilities of each user role are set as follows:
+The default general capabilities for each user role are set up as follows:

 - Subscribers: Read